mainstage series

 Fanfare

 Robert Kechley was born in Seattle on June 1, 1952.
-This fanfare is extracted from this Symphony No. 1, premiered on June 2, 1984, and revised in 1992.
+This fanfare is extracted from the revised version of his Symphony No. 1, first performed by this orchestra under the direction of George Shangrow on May 2, 1992.
 The score calls for pairs of woodwinds (plus piccolo, English horn and contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion and strings.

 Robert Kechley grew up in Seattle and attended the University of Washington, where he studied harpsichord performance with Sylvia Kind and composition with Kenneth Benshoof, Robert Suderberg, William O. Smith and others.
-A member of the Seattle Chamber Singers from its earliest days, he not only sang in the chorus but played oboe and recorder, and played harpsichord for the group’s annual Messiah performances (as well as countless other works).
+A member of the Seattle Chamber Singers from its earliest days, he not only sang in the chorus but played oboe and recorder, later playing harpsichord for the group’s annual Messiah performances (among countless other works).

-The fanfare heard this evening comes from the opening of the finale of this Symphony No. 1, originally composed and premiered in 1984, then revised in 1992.
-It opens, in the words of the composer, “with a four-bar tune and a three-bar bridge.
+The fanfare heard this evening had its genesis as a celebratory work conducted by George Shangrow at the Washington State Convention Center, which opened in June 1988.
+Kechley then incorporated it into the opening of a new finale for a revision of his Symphony No. 1, originally composed and premiered in 1984.
+The fanfare begins, in the words of the composer, “with a four-bar tune and a three-bar bridge.
 A set of variations follows, featuring different sections of the orchestra and finally putting them all together.”

 Lili Boulanger